Live and Let Buy: Which Bonds For Your Objectives?

 But there could be exceptions.
 Some advanced investors with a willingness to take additional risk may remain unhedged.
 Especially if they are based in countries that are in the ‘risk-on’ category.
 We will explain why in a dedicated article.

-Inflation-Linked Protection: No silver bullet
+Inflation Protection: FOR most europeans, No silver bullet

 2. Inflation-Linked Bond ETFs